 Slovenia has a well-developed system of non-compulsory basic music and ballet education.
-It is provided outside mainstream formal education and, pupils may attend school simultaneously.
+It is provided outside mainstream formal education and, students may attend school simultaneously.
 The education is uniform in terms of organisation, but is internally differentiated in terms of content in order to enable students finish their education at the basic level and allow talented students to continue their music and dance education.
 It is provided by public and private music and ballet schools; they may also organise other music and dance activities.
-They cater for pre-school children, basic school pupils, upper secondary school students, tertiary students and adults, as well.
+They cater for preschool children, basic school students, upper secondary school students, tertiary students and adults, as well.
 Candidates are required to pass an entrance aptitude test.

-Basic school pupils who attend music schools may be exempted from attending an elective subject and all the same, have their elective obligations of the basic school programme recognised.
-Officially recognised programmes provided by public and private music and ballet schools are primarily financed by public funds; however, schools may charge parents material costs.
+Basic school students who attend music schools may be exempted from attending an optional subject and all the same, have their elective obligations of the basic school programme recognised.
+Officially recognised programmes provided by public and private music and ballet schools are primarily financed by public funds; however, schools charge parents some material costs.
 Schools established by local communities and private providers allow students to gain artistic experience, encourage students to perform solo, set up chamber music groups and orchestras and dance groups; the most talented students are prepared to participate in music and dance competitions.

-At the beginning of the 2016/2017 school year, there were close to 25 500 students enrolled on the basic music and ballet education programmes, of which some 1 300 on the dance programmes.
-Basic school pupils make up for 14% of all music school students.
-In the 2014/2015 school year, 3 165 students completed basic music and ballet education programmes.
-In the same school year, music and ballet schools had a staff of 1 920 teachers and accompanists: on average 13 students per teacher.
+At the beginning of the 2018/2019 school year, there were close to 26 000 students enrolled on the basic music and ballet education programmes, of which some 1 300 on the dance programmes.
+Basic school students make up for 92% of all music school students.
+13% of basic school students attended music schools simultaniously.
+In 2018/2019 school year, music and ballet schools had a staff of 1 910 teachers and accompanists: on average 13 students per teacher.